zpainter/iassist/content/conferences/iassist2023/call-for-submissions.md

 #### Diversity in Research: Social Justice from Data

-Submissions from data professionals related to *data archiving, data management, data librarianship/stewardship, data literacy, and similar areas* on the following topics will be prioritized:
+Submissions on all data topics from data professionals related to *data archiving, data management, data librarianship/stewardship, data literacy, and similar areas* are welcome and the following topics are encouraged:

 - Ableism
 - Ageism